 Take the Next Step

 If you are interested in learning more about what to expect during the recovery process following male breast reduction, we encourage you to read cosmetic surgery FAQs (frequently asked questions) about post-operative issues such as care for incisions, time away from work, and ability to engage in exercise and other activities.

-Request a cosmetic consultation or call (480) 423-1973 to schedule a consultation with board-certified plastic surgeons Dr. Cohen, Dr. Sigalove, or Dr. Olson.
+Request a cosmetic consultation or call (480) 423-1973 to schedule a consultation with one of our board-certified plastic surgeons, Dr. Cohen or Dr. Sigalove.
 Your surgeon will be happy to answer any questions you may have about gynecomastia surgery.
-Dr. Cohen, Dr. Sigalove and Dr. Olson welcome patients from all over Arizona, as well as other states and countries.
+Dr. Cohen and Dr. Sigalove welcome patients from all over Arizona, as well as other states and countries.
 Their facility serves Scottsdale, Phoenix and Paradise Valley.Back to Top